 Erleada (apalutamide) is a prescription drug used to treat certain types of prostate cancer.
 The drug comes as a tablet.
 It’s usually taken once per day.

 Erleada belongs to a group of drugs called anti-androgens.
-It’s used in adult males* to treat:
+It’s prescribed for adult males to treat:

 With castration-resistant prostate cancer, the survival, growth, and spread of the cancer do not depend on androgens.